CentofantiEze/centofantieze.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year PhD student working on machine learning (ML) and artificial intelligence (AI) methods for optical and radio astronomical imaging.
+I am a third-year PhD student working on machine learning (ML) and artificial intelligence (AI) methods for optical and radio astronomical imaging.

 <h2>Research Interests</h2>